 The Second Language Requirement may be fulfilled in any of the following ways:

-- Through transfer credit from an accredited college or university.
+- Through transfer credit of language courses equivalent to 102 or higher from an accredited college or university.

 - Through transfer credit of a second language course from an approved study abroad program.